Bachelor of Fine Arts

 • Prepare students for entry-level jobs and fashion industry careers, based upon their academic background that integrates the all-college general education core, arts and science requirements and fashion career studies courses.

-The Fashion Design program is housed in South Campus B, a few blocks from the main campus.
+The Fashion Design program is housed in Jephson Campus B (formerly South Campus), a few blocks from the main campus.
 This facility includes:

 • Sewing/design laboratory including domestic and industrial sewing machines, pattern cutting tables and other design equipment.